Skip to main content

 Australians typically tuck into around 22,000 tonnes of prawns** during the festive period, the equivalent of 10 Olympic sized swimming pools full of prawns.
 That’s estimated to be 40% of our annual prawn consumption.

-The survey revealed that 5 million Australians are planning to enjoy even MORE prawns this Christmas compared to last year.
+The survey revealed that 5 million Australians are planning to enjoy even MORE Christmas prawns compared to last year.
 This is largely driven by the desire to eat better quality food (48%), support local food producers (38%), and eat more food from sustainable sources (37%).
 Only 11% (2.2 million) are planning to eat less prawns this Christmas.

 With almost 3 million Australians eating MORE rather than less prawns this Christmas ensuring a sustainable supply of prawns is more important than ever before.
 In total, 16.7 million Australians plan to indulge in prawns over the festive season.
 Of these, 10.3 million Australians plan to buy MSC certified sustainable prawns this Christmas, motivated by supporting local fishing communities (39%), safeguarding seafood for future generations (35%), and minimising the environmental impact of their Christmas feast (28%).